lammps/lammps/doc/src/pg_library.rst

 ********************

-As described on the :doc:`library interface to LAMMPS <Howto_library>` doc page, LAMMPS can be built as a library, so that it can be called by another code, used in a :doc:`coupled manner <Howto_couple>` with other codes, or driven through a :doc:`Python interface <Python_head>`.
+As described on the :doc:`library interface to LAMMPS <Howto_library>` doc page, LAMMPS can be built as a library (static or shared), so that it can be called by another code, used in a :doc:`coupled manner
+<Howto_couple>` with other codes, or driven through a :doc:`Python
+interface <Python_head>`.
 Several of these approaches are based on a C language wrapper functions in the files ``src/library.h`` and ``src/library.cpp``, which are documented below.

-Behind the scenes this will create, delete, or modify an instance of the :cpp:class:`LAMMPS <LAMMPS_NS::LAMMPS>` class.
+Behind the scenes this will create, delete, or modify one or more instances of the :cpp:class:`LAMMPS <LAMMPS_NS::LAMMPS>` class.
 Thus almost all functions require an argument containing a "handle" in the form of a ``void *`` type variable, which points to the location this LAMMPS class instance.

 The ``library.h`` header file by default includes the ``mpi.h`` header for an MPI library, so it must be present when compiling code using the